|

 so life will always be challenging.
 He has always been able to

 hold a job, for which I am thankful.
+Our daughter

 has been a bright spot throughout the difficult years.
 The Lord